 I grab a copy of my book and switch my boots for sandals.
 Still have on black socks, because this is Chicago, not Birmingham.
 I look down to see two bright pink big toes peeking out through holes in the socks.

+Whoops, sandals not going to work.
 I grab boots for later donning.
 By the time I get back, we are pretty late.
 Angel gets us on the subway, but fails to show us how to lock in the wheelchair.
 Although she has the brakes on, they are not that spiffy.
-At first lurch, Laura rolls down the aisle.
+At first lurch, Laura rolls down the aisle, and I am running after her trying to catch her before she crashes at the other end.

 A second angel jumps up from her seat and shows us how to lock in the wheel chair.
-We are set, but clock is ticking.
+Who knew?
+We are from Alabama.
+We are set, but the clock is ticking.
 The whole purpose of the event is to get that photo op.
 We are a long way from our stop, the closest one to the (Sears) Willis Tower with an elevator.

 As we are discussing strategy for when we exit, a third angel pops up from her seat and plops next to me.
 “You’re going to Willis Tower?
 I work near there.”
 And she kindly explains which way to walk from our next stop.
 We are so late now, we must take a cab.

-Holding our breath against the olfactory assault in the elevator (and wishing for my boots which are in Laura’s lap); we descend to the street.
-I step out into the roadway and hail a cab for first time in my life (hey, I live in Alabama; a household is incomplete without two cars and a pickup truck).
+Holding our breath against the olfactory assault in the train (subway above ground for you Alabamians) elevator (and wishing for my boots which are in Laura’s lap); we descend to the street.
+I step out into the roadway and hail a cab for first time in my life (again, I live in Alabama; a household is incomplete without two cars and a pickup truck).
 Cab stops, but this is no angel; he shakes his head at the wheelchair, which even folded up, he says will not fit in his cab.
 Doesn’t even try.
 We go on.
 I hail another cab, who also shakes his head at the wheelchair.
 We push on to Willis Tower afoot and a-roll through the puddles and treachery of cracked sidewalks.
 We are now very late.

 I wheel Laura to the bathroom.
-I feel worse for her, since she really wanted this, and it is as much her award as mine.
+I feel worse for her, since she really wanted this, and it is as much her award as mine because cover design and layout are also considered, along with the story and writing.

 She brightens.
 “Oh, you are T.K.
 Thorne?
 I LOVED your book!”